openig-contrib/script-util-for-openig/OAuth2/OPENIG-712/README.md

 **Four route examples available** in the issuers/routers folder which should cover the different OIDC configurations:<br>
 - dynamic registration only
-- supportedDomains with NASCAR page
+- supportedDomains with NASCAR page:
 - use a single client registration
 - use a single client registration(version 4.0)
 <br>